SpringRoll/SpringRollContainer/README.md

 ### UserDataPlugin

-This plugin allows the container to respond to requests from the Springroll Application's [User Data Class](https://github.com/SpringRoll/SpringRoll/tree/master/src/state).
+This plugin allows the container to respond to requests from the SpringRoll Application's [User Data Class](https://github.com/SpringRoll/SpringRoll/tree/master/src/state).
 It is included in the container constructor like any other plugin:

 ```javascript